riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 This will copy the file from you local machine to the container.

-For the desired location within your container:
+To find the desired location within your container you can use the _pwd_ command to print the path you are in. copy this path:

 ![container directory](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/container_cp_location.png)